lucaslopeslima/lucaslopeslima/README.md

 - 👋 Hi, I’m @lucaslopeslima
 - 👀 I’m interested in making connections and improve my developer skills.
 Feel free to give me any tips.
 - 📚 I’m currently learning more about JS, and Git/GitHub.
-- 🖥️ I want to collaborate on projects to learn new things and improve myself as a developer.
+- 🖥️ I want to collaborate on projects, learn new things and improve myself as a developer.
 - 📫 lucaslima.webdev@gmail.com
 -